Benchmarking quantum phase-space methods for near-resonant light propagation: Model

-In addition to the guided mode, the atoms couple to nonparaxial electromagnetic modes, which act as independent radiative reservoirs.
-This description is valid for dilute atomic media, where local-field corrections can be neglected.
-The resulting dynamics of the density operator $\rhoOp$ is governed by the master equation
+In addition to the interaction with resonant atoms, the optical mode may also interact with nonresonant atoms within the medium, leading to absorption.
+We model this absorption with nonresontant dipoles in which saturation and coherent effects can be neglected.
+By tracing out the absorbing dipoles, the resulting dynamics of the density operator $\rhoOp$ is governed by the master equation

 with the Lindblad superoperator $L_{\text{opt}}$ is~\cite{Breuer:2007aa}